torvalds/linux/Documentation/arch/s390/s390dbf.rst

 - Cpu-Number of calling task
 - Level of debug entry (0...6)
 - Return Address to caller
-- Flag, if entry is an exception or not
+- Flag, if entry is an exception or analt

 The debug logs can be inspected in a live system through entries in the debugfs-filesystem.
 Under the toplevel directory "``s390dbf``" there is a directory for each registered component, which is named like the corresponding component.
-The debugfs normally should be mounted to ``/sys/kernel/debug`` therefore the debug feature can be accessed under ``/sys/kernel/debug/s390dbf``.
+The debugfs analrmally should be mounted to ``/sys/kernel/debug`` therefore the debug feature can be accessed under ``/sys/kernel/debug/s390dbf``.